h-skye/bark-eology/README.md

 Fork and download this repository to be used.

 Create a database to be used.
 Here my credentials are displayed to connect to Postgres client on the backend.

 Under db.js in db, you can modify your credentials to reflect as appropriately.

 'user' : 'your computer username'

-'database': 'the databasename chosen for postgres' => I have picked pet_users You may setup a password as well.
+'database': 'the databasename chosen for postgres' => I have picked pet_users

+You may setup a password as well.
 I have not on my own end but left it up there for configuration.

 Postgres's own port is defaulted to 5432.

+Use psql "databasename" without the quotation marks on another terminal.

 ## Installation

 Start the local host server in the directory of the repository downloaded.

-Start building the files to be served on your local host
+On another terminal, start building the files to be served on your local host
 ```
 npm run build
 ```

-Start the server on your local host on port 3000
+On a separate terminal, start the server on your local host on port 3000
 ```
 npm start
 ```